antonycourtney/tad/NOTES.md

 ### Punch-list items:

+[ ] It would be good for extend() not to require non-portable type names.
+Either map core column types in dialect, or allow inference.
 [ ] Get rid of hard-coded testTable and testBaseUrl in webRenderMain [ ] Migrate aggtree tests
 [ ] Fix clipboard write (electron based) in GridPane.tsx